 Tenants buying from landlords in Sheffield

-Why are so many Landlords selling their property to tenants?
+Why are so many Landlord selling their property to tenants?

-The reason we have seen this increase is that the Government have cracked down on tax relief previously available on Buy to Lets and as some of those changes were “phased in” over a 4 year period it is only now that they are seeing the impact of these changes on their tax bills they consider selling their properties.
-Property has always been viewed as a sound investment and this is the same for the and as such many have decided to ride out the tax changes as they have looked at their properties as a long term investment.
-Should your Landlord be tempted to sell then they will understand the advantages of selling to you as the sitting tenant rather than put it on the market, namely:
+The reason this type of circumstance has increased over the years, is because the government have cracked down on tax relief previously available on Buy-to-Let in Sheffield and some of those changes were “phased in” over a 4 year period.
+Property has always been viewed as a sound investment and as such, many decided to ride out the tax changes as they have looked at their properties as a long term investment.

-- You “know” the house well, you will probably understand and know the condition of the house and what, if any improvements may need doing
+- Property Knowledge – You likely know the house better than anyone, as you’re around it every day.
+As such, you will probably understand and know the condition of the house and what, if any, improvements may need some work.

-- You could save money on the asking price as the Landlord may offer you some discount from the open market sale because selling to the tenant will avoid the additional costs in an open market.
+- Money Saved – Although no guarantee, you could actually find yourself saving money on the asking price, as the landlord may offer you some discount.
+This again goes back to their own benefits, as selling to the tenant will avoid the additional costs in an open market.

 If you have agreed with your landlord to buy the property you’re renting and need some help with your mortgage, please feel free to Get in Touch with your Buy-to-Let Mortgage Broker in Sheffield today.